cmannnn/exploring_crypto/README.md

 Bitcoins price is much much higher than all the other 100 crypto coins research.
 Does their market cap represent a similar finding?

-Looking into # Figure_1 you can see this is definitely the case.
+Looking into Figure_1 you can see this is definitely the case.

 On 08-30-2019 Bitcoin's market cap was 76.5% of all 100 crypto coins.
 The second largest coin Ethereum, which totalled a whopping 7.6%.
-In other words, Bitcoin is by far the largest coin.
+In other words, Bitcoin is by far the largest coin and controls a massive amount of market cap.

+What other characteristics are crypto coins known for?
+Volatility.
+With some data on how volatile the coins were at that point in time, this was possible to represent in a graph.
+Figure_2 shows the top 10 % change in coins prices based